-- 1. Unplug appliance or disconnect at the main power supply. - Remove the glass bulb cover in the back of the oven by screwing it out counterclockwise. - Remove the light bulb from its socket.
+- 1. Disconnect appliance at main power supply. - Remove the glass bulb cover in the back of the oven by screwing it out counterclockwise. - Remove the light bulb from its socket.
 Replace the bulb with a 40-watt appliance bulb.

 Replace the bulb cover by screwing it in clockwise.
-Plug in appliance or reconnect at the main power supply.
+Reconnect appliance at the main power supply.